A Distributed Computationally Aware Quantizer Design via Hyper Binning: Designing Hyper Bins for Gaussian Mixtures

 \subsection{Data and Hyperplane Arrangement}

-The feature vectors $\{x_t\}$ lie in an $n$-dimensional space and are a mixture of Gaussian random variables.
-We assume that $\{x_t\}$ are independent and belong to either of the sources $X_1,\,X_2$.
-We employ a linear hyperplane arrangement for classifying $\{x_t\}$.
-The model includes multiple classes where the total number of classes is $M$, and the number of feature vectors of class $k$ in the data is $n_k$, where class $k$ is modeled / represented by an independent Gaussian distributed random variable with mean vector ${\bf \mu}_k$, and covariance matrix $\Sigma$ which is same for all $k$.
-The total number of feature vectors is $N$, and $n_k/N$ is the relative count of class $k$ data.
+The feature vectors $\{{\bf x}_t\}$ lie in an $n$-dimensional space and are modeled by a GMM given by (\ref{GaussianMixtureModel}), where each ${\bf x}_t$ can come from (belong to) either source $X_1$ or $X_2$, and $\{{\bf x}_t\}$ are independent and belong to the same GMM.

-To describe the hyperplane arrangement we need $J (n+1)$ parameters in total where $J$ is the number of hyperplanes.
-To achieve the desired distortion for a given function $f$, we shall choose $J$ in accordance with (\ref{nmax}) to represent or distinguish the desired number of distinct outcomes $M$ of $f$.
-The orientations of hyperplanes will depend on the correlations between $X_1,\,X_2$ and $f$.
+We employ a linear hyperplane arrangement for classifying $\{{\bf x}_t\}$.
+To describe this arrangement, we need $J (n+1)$ parameters in total, where $J$ is the number of hyperplanes.
+To achieve the desired distortion for a given function $f$, we shall choose $J$ following (\ref{nmax}) to represent or distinguish the desired number of distinct outcomes $M$ of $f$.
+The orientations of hyperplanes will depend on the correlations between $X_1$ and $X_2$ as well as the correlations between $(X_1,\,X_2)$ and $f$.